 Step 2: Place the florets in a large bowl.
 Drizzle with olive oil and spices, tossing to combine.

-Step 3: Add the broccoli & cauliflower to the air fryer basket or tray in a single layer.
+Step 3: Add the broccoli & cauliflower to the air fryer tray or air fryer basket in a single layer.
 Air fry for 12-15 minutes* at 380F, shaking half way through to ensure even cooking.

 Step 4: Remove from the air fryer and serve immediately with a squeeze of fresh lemon juice.
 Enjoy!

-*Cook time may vary depending on the model of your air fryer, so be sure to check every few minutes to ensure they don't burn!
-Pull out any pieces that look like they're starting to burn.
+*Cook time may vary depending on the model of your air fryer, so be sure to check halfway through and again in the last 3 to 4 minutes to ensure they don't burn!
+Pull out any pieces that look like they're getting too crispy for your liking.

 How to cut broccoli & cauliflower into florets